Historical Background:

 NPG 190© National Portrait Gallery, London

 Elizabeth I ascended to the throne in 1558, following the death of her sister Mary, and almost immediately began to enact her religious settlement.
 Initially this settlement appeared to be an attempt at leniency, with a focus on bridging the gap between catholic and protestant denominations.
 Whilst Elizabeth did enforce the act of supremacy, naming herself supreme governor of the Church of England, she also initiated the act of uniformity.
 This act brought a new book of common prayer into circulation, which blended protestant doctrine with catholic structures of practice.
 Despite this, there was little progress made in quelling the religious unrest of the two diverging groups.
 In 1568 Mary Queen of Scots was forced to abdicate her throne in Scotland and she arrived in England, putting pressure on the authority of Elizabeth.
 Mary provided a legitimate Catholic alternative to the current English monarch, and as such became the focal point of several catholic plots aiming to threaten Elizabeth’s power and usurp the throne from her control.
-In 1581 it became treason to convert to catholicism, and by 1585 all catholic priests were ordered to leave the country or be executed.
+In 1581 it became treason to convert to Catholicism, and by 1585 all catholic priests were ordered to leave the country or be executed.
 Due to her supposed involvement in the Babington plot to murder Queen Elizabeth, Mary was eventually put to death in 1587.
 Despite her initial attempts at inclusivity, like her predecessors Elizabeth went to extreme lengths to assert her religious authority, and it is this tension which provides the backdrop for Margaret Clitherow’s life.

 The Life of Margaret Clitherow